gravitonian/platform-sample-jar/README.md

-# alfresco-jar-module
+# Alfresco Platform JAR Module - SDK 3

 This is a sample module for the [Alfresco SDK 3.x PoC](https://github.com/Alfresco/alfresco-sdk/tree/sdk-3.0).
 To run this module, please clone the Alfresco SDK and install the `sdk-3.0` branch.
-Install with `mvn clean install -Dmaven.test.skip`
+Install with `mvn clean install -DskipTests=true`

-The clone this module and run with `./run.sh` and try `mvn package` (or install) and verify that it
+Then clone this module and run with `mvn clean install -DskipTests=true alfresco:run` or `./run.sh` and verify that it

  * Runs the embedded Tomcat+H2 DB (and Solr4)
  * Packages both as JAR and AMP assembly